 Optional services also may be provided, including accounting and legal advice.
 These costs may be recovered on an hourly basis or a lump sum monthly basis to keep expenses more predictable.

 The financial arrangements depend solely on how much subsidy is available for operation of the economic development incubator.
-Note that the premise is so attractive that some entrepreneurs have set up for-profit incubators, so in that case, even allowing for a profit is necessary.
+Note that the concept is so attractive that some entrepreneurs have set up for-profit incubators, so in that case, even allowing for a profit is necessary.

 A business incubator should be closely aligned with community economic development goals.
 The economic development incubator is best regarded as a total-community effort to create jobs in the long term, and therefore rally the entire community behind it.